Boavizta/boaviztapi/README.md

 ## Installation

-Create a virtual environment with and activate it.
+Create a virtual environment and activate it.

 ```bash
 python3 -m venv venv